De Haas-van Alphen effect and quantum oscillations as a function of temperature in correlated insulators: Temperature dependence

 Having understood $R_{0}(T)$ let us now add higher harmonics.
 We work in the regime when the solution for the gap Eq. (\ref{thetaT}) is valid.
-We plot $R(T)$ as a function of temperature in Figs. (\ref{fig:fig4}) and (\ref{fig:fig5}). to describe shown dependence we can approximate the integral with the steepest descent method and obtain in the vicinity of the peak,
+We plot $R(T)$ as a function of temperature in Figs. (\ref{fig:fig4}) and (\ref{fig:fig5}).
+In order to describe depicted dependence we can approximate the integral with the steepest descent method and obtain in the vicinity of the peak,